 In this overview of the People section, you'll learn the key features designed to track relationships, grow your supporter base and achieve your mission!

 Table of Contents

 - Targeting communication

 Paths: engagement workflows

 A path is a step-by-step workflow for people to complete a tactic.
-Paths define reasons for engaging supporters, creating alignment and accountability within an organization.
-Default paths are available to support distinct features within NationBuilder.
-These can be edited to reflect your own process and mission.
+Paths define reasons for engaging supporters and creating alignment and accountability within an organization.
+Default paths are available to support distinct features within NationBuilder and these can be edited to reflect your own process and mission.

 Supporters and prospects

 NationBuilder helps leaders motivate their community to take action.
 A community includes supporters, prospects, and non-supporters.
 Supporters agree with a nation’s mission and have opted into communication.
 Prospects have not taken a position on the mission and have not opted-into communication.
 Non-supporters disagree with the mission and may have opted out of communication.